-The Centers for Disease Control and Prevention (CDC) announced Thursday that the number of people who have died from a vaping-related illness has increased to 52, and sicknesses have been reported in every U.S. state and two U.S. territories.
+The Centers for Disease Control and Prevention (CDC) announced on Jan.
+16 that, as of Jan.
+14, the number of people who have died from a vaping-related illness has increased to 60, and sicknesses have been reported in every U.S. state and two U.S. territories.

-A total of 2,409 people across all 50 states, plus the District of Columbia, Puerto Rico and the U.S. Virgin Islands, have come down with these serious lung ailments.
-The CDC is also investigating other deaths, in addition to the 52 confirmed to be related to e-cigarette- or vaping product-use-associated lung injury (EVALI).
+A total of 2,668 people across all 50 states, plus the District of Columbia, Puerto Rico and the U.S. Virgin Islands, have been hospitalized for these serious lung ailments.
+The CDC is also investigating other deaths, in addition to the 60 confirmed to be related to e-cigarette- or vaping product-use-associated lung injury (EVALI).

-Patients range in age from 13 to 77, with a median age of 24, the CDC announced.
-Deceased patients ranged in age from 17 to 75, with a median age of 52.
+Deceased patients ranged in age from 15 to 75, with a median age of 51, the CDC said.

-“The results reinforced previous CDC recommendations to not use e-cigarette or vaping products that contain THC, particularly from informal sources like friends and family, online dealers or the illicit market,” Schuchat said on a Nov.
-8 call with reporters.
+“The results reinforced previous CDC recommendations to not use e-cigarette or vaping products that contain THC, particularly from informal sources like friends and family, online dealers or the illicit market,” said Dr. Anne Schuchat, principal deputy director of the CDC, on a Nov.
+8, 2019 call with reporters.
 In an update released in December, the CDC confirmed that many people used products branded as Dank Vapes, a bootleg network of illicit cannabis products, before getting sick.

-The CDC and FDA continue to urge the public not to vape at all.
-“It is pretty much impossible to know what is in your e-cigarette vaping product,” Schuchat said on a press call this fall.
+Also in December, the CDC announced that the EVALI outbreak might be reaching an end.
+The agency’s data show that the number of hospitalized patients peaked in September, and have been falling since.
+Nevertheless, the CDC and the U.S. Food and Drug Administration continue to urge the public not to vape at all.
+“It is pretty much impossible to know what is in your e-cigarette vaping product,” Schuchat said on a press call this past fall.
 “With all the data that I’ve been seeing, I don’t know what safe is right now.”